 Designed as a wine bar, I like to think of this bistro as a whiskey, brandy or tequila barrel because it has the aesthetics of those just as much as it does the vino.
 It is crafted from a used wine barrel with a door that accesses the "spirit cabinet" for bottles, glassware and tools and the pine tabletop and foot rail are the finishing touches for a unique piece of bar furniture.
 For those who prefer small, intimate affairs with a little whimsy, this makes a great centerpiece and for under $1000 it's a great deal.

 This is another mini bar that is all about mobility and easy access and, again for less than $500, it's a great bargain that any host or hostess will find useful for casual entertaining.
-Storage cabinets, drawers and shelves can house all the necessary bar tools and bottles for intimate parties, the towel rack is convenient for cleaning up small spills and the built in hanging glass rack can hold quite a few cocktail glasses.
-The beautiful finish of wood adds an elegant touch and the granite top is easy to clean.
+A storage cabinet and drawer can house all of the necessary bar tools, while bottles can sit on one of the open shelves.
+There is also a towel rack and the built in hanging glass rack can hold quite a few cocktail glasses.
+The beautiful finish of wood adds an elegant touch.

 I find the Lynx to be one of the most versatile portable bars available but it is certainly not the least expensive.
 It's stainless steel finish is very modern and it's commercial casters make it very portable.
 The Lynx includes a sink with faucet and water filter, an insulated ice bin with cover, removable cutting board, bottle opener, speed rail, lots of extra storage and, the best part, the two shelves on the sides can be removed, flipped and used as serving trays.
 There are optional accessories including a 3-tier top shelf that make bartending even easier and this is absolutely a great investment for private party bartenders and anyone who does a lot of serious cocktail entertaining.